 - Funding Source: 90% federal, 10% county

 The steel on five river spans of the Morrison Bridge will be repainted.
+The steel areas that will be repainted are mostly below the deck.
 The spans include the center movable span, two flanking truss spans, and two girder spans above the river to the east.
 The easternmost girder span is partially over land, including the Eastbank Esplanade.
 The existing paint is peeling and must be replaced to avoid corrosion of the structural steel members.
 After the paint is removed, any corroded steel will be replaced before the span is repainted.